frostney/processing-sketcher/README.md

 processing-sketcher
 ===================

-Small wrapper for using Processing.js with CoffeeScript
+Small wrapper for using Processing.js with CoffeeScript with a sketch class